streeetspirit/Memory-Card-Game---Project2/README.md

 After finishing a game player will be congratulated and given an opportunity to write his name.
 There's a scoreboard, entries are added as they come.
 It is not stored anywhere else but the current page.
 It resets with a page refresh.

+# Third party libraries and dependencies used in this project
+* jquery
+* font awesome (for icons on cards and UI)
+* Google fonts

 Thank you for playing a game!